-A histogram is a bar chart where the height of each bar represents the relative frequency of occurrence of the cases.
-The bar chart of the stem and leaf display of September 16, 2003 is in Figure 2.
-Here the data have been grouped into intervals of ten thousand dollars, and the height of the bars represent the frequencies of occurrence of each category or interval.
-For example, the bar for an income of 9.5 to 19.5 is 12 units high because there are twelve households with income in this range.
-For the interval 109.5-119.5, there is only one household, so the bar ia one unit high.
+The bar chart of the stem and leaf display of January 14, 2004 is in Figure 2.
+Here the data have been grouped into intervals of ten thousand dollars, and the height of the bars represents the frequency of occurrence for each category or interval.
+For example, the bar for an income of 9.5 to 19.5 is b.
+Intervals of different width

+12 units high because there are twelve households with income in this range.
+For the interval 109.5-119.5, there is only one household, so the bar there is only one unit high.